-The summer course is organized by the Applied Social Psychology section of the department of Work & Social Psychology, Faculty of Psychology and Neuroscience, at Maastricht University.
+The summer course is organized by the Applied Social Psychology section of the Faculty of Psychology and Neuroscience at Maastricht University.

 The summer course will focus on developing theory-based and evidence-based interventions applied to health promotion and disease prevention.
 The emphasis of this course will be on applying the Intervention Mapping process.
 Intervention Mapping is a protocol for the design of health education & promotion programs, guiding health promoters through a series of steps that will assist them in theory-based and evidence-based program development.

 Course participants will apply Intervention Mapping to selected health promotion issues as examples.
 As a result, participants will be able to design their own effective theory-based and evidence-based prevention intervention for that issue as well as for other health problems.
 Participants may ask for consultations on their own projects.